Muskan-1003/snippet-manager-VS-Code-Extension/README.md

-# snippet-manger README
+# Snippet Manager

-Boost your coding efficiency with snippet-manger!
+Boost your coding efficiency with Snippet Manager!

 This extension helps you manage and insert code snippets directly within VS Code, saving you time and effort.

 ## Features

-1.Create snippets: Easily define custom code snippets with unique prefixes for quick insertion.
+1. **Create snippets**: Easily define custom code snippets with unique prefixes for quick insertion.
-2.Organize snippets: Group your snippets into categories for better management (e.g., HTML, CSS, JavaScript).
+2. **Organize snippets**: *(Coming Soon!)* Group your snippets into categories for better management (e.g., HTML, CSS, JavaScript).
-3.Insert snippets: Insert snippets with their prefixes into your code with a single command.
+3. **Insert snippets**: Insert snippets with their prefixes into your code with a single command.
-4.Automatic formatting: Automatically format inserted snippets based on your VS Code preferences.
+4. **Automatic formatting**: *(Coming Soon!)* Automatically format inserted snippets based on your VS Code preferences.

 ## Requirements

-Visual Studio Code
+- Visual Studio Code

 ## How to Use

-1.Install the snippet-manger extension from the VS Code Marketplace.
+1. **Install the Snippet Manager extension** from the VS Code Marketplace.
-2.Open the Command Palette (Cmd+Shift+P on macOS, Ctrl+Shift+P on Windows/Linux) and search for commands with the prefix "snippet-manger".
+2. **Open the Command Palette** (Cmd+Shift+P on macOS, Ctrl+Shift+P on Windows/Linux) and search for commands with the prefix "snippet-manager".
-3.Use the following commands to manage your snippets:
+3. **Use the following commands to manage your snippets**:
-Create: Create a new snippet with a prefix and content.
+   - **Create**: Create a new snippet with a prefix and content.
-Insert: Insert a predefined snippet using its prefix.
+   - **Insert**: Insert a predefined snippet using its prefix.

 ## Extension Settings

 This extension contributes the following settings:

-`snippetManager.enable`: Enable/disable this extension.
+- `snippetManager.enable`: Enable/disable this extension.
-`snippetManager.defaultCategory`: Set the default category for organizing snippets.
-(Feature Coming Soon!)
+- `snippetManager.defaultCategory`: Set the default category for organizing snippets. *(Feature Coming Soon!)*

 ## Known Issues